 Conflict of Interest: None

-Negligence Of Dental Staff Auxiliaries – A short case report
+Negligence Of Dental Health Facility – A short case report

 ABSTRACT:

 A clinical dental practice involves handling of various toxic and non-toxic solutions for effective treatment delivery in any clinic set up.
 The inadvertent use of these solutions may sometimes leads to irreversible systemic complications.
 Proper care, dental operative protocols, rules and regulations for the disinfection, sterilization, storage of all the consumable and non-consumable materials and equipments should be predetermined and followed strictly to avoid unnecessary complications at the operative chair.
 The present paper report us about the inadvertent use of a foreign solution in lieu of a local anesthetic solution during a simple dental extraction and series of complications occurred thereafter.
 The suggested standard protocols should be followed to overcome these complications at the dental operatory area.
-It is also suggested to the dental councils to implement standard policies and amendments to enforce effective supervision among the dental staff auxiliaries to overcome/avoid such nuances/complications occurring thereof.
+It is also suggested to the dental councils to implement standard policies and amendments to enforce effective supervision among the dental staff and auxiliaries to overcome/avoid such nuances/complications occurring thereof.